DanielLevenstein/EasyVisa_Machine_Learning_Project3/README.md

 2. Over-Sampled Models: I applied oversampling to address class imbalance and retrained the same five models, again retaining the best results.
 3. Under-Sampled Models: I repeated the process with under-sampled data and compared performance across all sections.

-After evaluating all models, I identified which were overfit and which generalized well.
+After evaluating al models, I identified which were overfit and which generalized well.
 The strongest performers were the Gradient Boosting model on the over-sampled data and the AdaBoost model on the original dataset.

 ## Model Tuning:
 I conducted two rounds of hyperparameter tuning.
 In the first round, I adjusted parameters manually to reduce overfitting and achieve balanced performance across models.
 In the second round, I performed a formal grid search on the top-performing model to further optimize its accuracy and efficiency.